aarontimko/alexis-project/README.md

 This project shows how the root cause analysis within Dynatrace Problems can drive autoremediation in your environment.

 Currently the project focuses on immediate triage and resolution of an issue (Ops) rather than rolling back code (Dev).

 But the ideas and the structure of this code can apply to any kind of "event-parse-act" workflow.

 ## Background

 At Dynatrace, we have used OpsGenie as a provider for On-Call responsibilities.

-Although we love that we can easily respond to alerts, shouldn't the goal of Operations be that we handle problems proactively with rehearsed code rather than reactively with improvised actions?
+Although we love that we can easily respond to alerts, shouldn't the goal of Operations be that we handle problems *proactively* with _rehearsed code_ rather than *reactively* with _improvised actions_?

 At the onset of this project, we wanted to achieve two primary results:
 - reduce MTTR (mean time to resolution)
-- move from Receiving Alerts to Reviewing Reports
+- move from Receiving Alerts to Reviewing Reports (see optional logging endpoint)

 We believe that this project satisfies both of those results and more.